MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 2. Click **Activate** in the pop-up.

 3. Your sequence will now have a green bar at the top telling you that the sequence was successfully activated.

+## Task 6: Connect the sequence to records

+1. Change the area in the bottom left hand corner by selecting **Sales.**

+2. Select **Leads** from the left menu.

+3. Select the lead you created earlier in the course.
+It should start with your prefix.
+If you have more than one, select one randomly.

+4. Select **Connect sequence** from the bar at the top of the record.

+5. The list of available sequences that appears includes sequences created by you and other users for the Lead table.

+5. Select the sequence you created (it should start with your prefix) and select **Connect.**

+6. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead records.
+Now, sellers who have access to the lead record can see the activities connected with it.